from __future__ import annotations

 if not self._semaphore_exists(name):

-raise RuntimeError(f"Semaphore `{name}` not known or already closed.")
+raise RuntimeError(f"Semaphore or Lock `{name}` not known.")

 if isinstance(name, list):